A virtual private network (VPN) is a valuable tool in the arsenal of all internet users.

 Check for IP address leaks (check your IP online with your VPN off and then on; it should be different)

-Using these methods, you can make sure your VPN is doing the bare minimum of what it should be.
+Using these methods, you can make sure your solution is doing the bare minimum of what it should be.

 What Are the Limits of a VPN?

 A VPN can help increase the security of your business while also providing privacy to individuals.
-Although VPNs are very potent tools, they’re not foolproof.
-Know the limits of a VPN, and you can safely browse the internet.
+Although virtual private networks are very potent tools, they’re not foolproof.
+Know the limitations and you can safely browse the internet.

 Protecting from specific threats

-A VPN is not going to save you from all threats on the internet.
+A virtual private network is not going to save you from all threats on the internet.
 Ransomware, spyware, and viruses can still get through your security even if you’re running a VPN.